thibmaek/awesome-raspberry-pi/README.md

 * [twitter-to-mqtt](https://github.com/knolleary/twitter-to-mqtt) - A python daemon that uses the Twitter Streaming API to access tweets and republishes them to an MQTT topic.

-#### Visualization
+#### Visualization, Dashboards

+* [node-red-dashboard](https://github.com/node-red/node-red-dashboard) - A dashboard UI for Node-RED.
 * [mqtt-panel](https://github.com/fabaff/mqtt-panel) - A web interface for MQTT.
 * [mqtt-svg-dash](https://github.com/jpmens/mqtt-svg-dash) - Subscribe to MQTT, extract JSON from a message and make lights blink on an SVG page.

-Other tools that can be used to create Visualization/Dashboards/UI-Editors can be found under [Smart Home Software](#smart-home-software) (i.e. ioBroker.vis, net-commander, ...)
+Other tools that can be used to create Visualization/Dashboards can be found under [Smart Home Integration Software](#smart-home-integration-software)

 ### Architecture